 Since he’d identified himself as a “lukewarm agnostic,” I offered him a series of what I believed were rationally compelling arguments that melded a little science and a little philosophy.
 He listened respectfully, and then said something that took me so off guard I was rendered speechless.
 He said,

 It’s a funny thing about you Catholics.
 Whenever I ask some Evangelical this question, they immediately invoke belief in God and preach Jesus to me.
 But whenever I ask a Catholic — if they even oppose abortion — they try to reason with me.
 If you don’t mind my asking, why hold back the Jesus card?

 I think I babbled out a few points about logic and science being common ground between a Catholic like me and an agnostic like him, and maybe mumbled something about natural law.
 But as he apparently wanted to have the last word, he said,

 I have to tell you, personally, as somebody who likes to think of himself as a reasonable kinda guy, I like the Catholic way better; and it’s less pushy.
 But my bet’s that while your approach might help people think more about abortion, the Evangelical’s probably gonna get the most converts to Christianity.

 I said, “your probably right.”
 Then we talked about my family and his career as a prosecuting attorney.

 Getting Into Jesus

-Christianity also intimately tethers the robust specificity of its moral vision to intimacy with Jesus — without Jesus, morality loses its grounding narrative context, its dramatic compelling force, and is devoid of His redeeming grace that alone frees us from the chains of sin and fills us with the fearsome power of God’s unrelenting love.
-Jesus makes philosophers into mystics, prisoners into liberators, pale moralists into red-blooded martyrs, doers of good into lovers of God.
+Christianity also tightly tethers the robust specificity of its moral vision to intimacy with Jesus — without Jesus, morality loses its grounding narrative context, its dramatic compelling force, and is devoid of His redeeming grace that alone frees us from the chains of sin and fills us with the mighty power of God’s unrelenting love.
+Jesus makes philosophers into mystics, prisoners into liberators, pale moralists into red-blooded martyrs, do-gooders into passionate lovers of God.